Levoyage/levoyage.github.io/content/posts/life/My-Island-1.0.md

 Use DA code in the game: DA-3444-7211-0416

 ### Island Overview
-👉**Partly Inspired, Partly Original**: Images and DA code are for island building reference only and cannot be reposted or used commercially
+👉**Partly Inspired, Partly Original**: Images and DA code are for island building reference only and cannot be reposted or used commercially.
 👉**Color Scheme & Style**: Warm tones with a European/Western countryside feel, mixed with small areas of Japanese and forest themes.
 👉**Design Guidelines**: Use system tiles as much as possible.
 Avoid using simple wall panels for fake scenery.
 👉**Connectivity**: Most areas are connected; if you can't find your way, try adjusting your perspective.